Course takes place entirely abroad or on-site at host location (some meetings and/or

 most or all meals depending on location.

-In-country transportation options might include public (metro, bus, train), walking,
+Transportation options might include public (metro, bus, train), walking, and/or private

-and/or private (vans, coaches, flights).
-All programs include airport pick-up and
+(vans, coaches, flights).
+All programs include airport pick-up and drop-off (if applicable).